← back to cindnesskult.com

 The Brain's "Go" & "Stop" Signals

-For stable mood and focus, the brain must balance its primary excitatory (go) and inhibitory (stop) signals.
+For stable mood and focus, the brain must balance its primary excitatory (go) and inhibitory (stop) neurotransmitters.

 ⬆️